ljcarroll-git/snake_game/README.md

 # Snake Game Clone
-snake game clone in python using the Turtle module
+This is a snake game clone in Python using the turtle module